PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/axfr.rst

     -- this rule will route SOA, AXFR and IXFR queries to a specific pool of servers addAction(OrRule({QTypeRule(DNSQType.SOA), QTypeRule(DNSQType.AXFR), QTypeRule(DNSQType.IXFR)}), PoolAction("primary"))

+.. versionchanged:: 1.8.0
+  Since 1.8.0, dnsdist will no longer cache responses to AXFR and IXFR queries.

 In front of secondaries
 -----------------------